Garnet Hill lifts the veil on spring collection

 New introductions coming in the spring catalog range across Garnet Hill's price grid, which has not shifted, Lyons told HTT.

 Debuting in spring at the top end is a Hotel collection of Florentine Jacquard percale by Nancy Koltes.
-Made in Italy, sheets are 400-count white with jac trim in three shades: ice, opal and shell.
-Duvet cover and shams are 500-count.
+Made in Italy, sheets are 400-count.
+Duvet cover and shams are 500-count in white with jac trim in three shades: ice, opal, and shell.

 In new businesses, Garnet Hill will unveil its first full tabletop collection in the spring catalog.
 Blue and white dinnerware borrows its pattern from Lacemaker's Percale bedding and will sell at $165 for a 16-piece set.
 Blue glassware in a similar pattern will sell at $38 to $40 for a set of four.
 Flatware will sell at $60 for a five-piece set, or four sets for $198, Lyons said.